mahaloz/decompilation-wiki/docs/fundamentals/evaluation.md

 [^14]: How far we have come: Testing decompilation correctness of C decompilers
 [^15]: Nosco, Timothy, et al. "The industrial age of hacking."
 29th USENIX Security Symposium (USENIX Security 20).
 2020.
 [^16]: Mantovani, Alessandro, et al. "{RE-Mind}: a First Look Inside the Mind of a Reverse Engineer."
 31st USENIX Security Symposium (USENIX Security 22).
 2022.
+[^17]: Singhal, Vidush, et al. "Cornucopia: A Framework for Feedback Guided Generation of Binaries."
+Proceedings of the 37th IEEE/ACM International Conference on Automated Software Engineering.
+2022.